vazco/uniforms/docs/migrating-3-to-4.md

 ## Breaking API changes

 - `componentDetector` in `AutoField`s now always takes precedence over `component` property on a schema.
 This may make your `AutoField` render a different component when you were using both previously.
-If that's the case, Move your schema's `component` definition to a [`AutoField.componentDetectorContext.Provider`](/docs/uth-autofield-algorithm/#overriding-autofield) instead.
+If that's the case, move your schema's `component` definition to a [`AutoField.componentDetectorContext.Provider`](/docs/uth-autofield-algorithm/#overriding-autofield) instead.